PaystackHQ/paystack-android/README.md

 1. Clone the repository.
 2. Import the project either using Android Studio or Eclipse
+3. Add your publishable key to your AndroidManifest.xml file
-3. Build and run the project on your device or emulator
+4. Build and run the project on your device or emulator